SoftInstigate/restheart/security/README.md

  - A mechanism successfully authenticates the incoming request &#8594; the request proceeds to Authorization phase;
  - The list of mechanisms is exhausted &#8594; the request fails with code `401 Unauthorized`.

 The **Identity Manager** verifies the credentials extracted from the request by Authentication Mechanism.
 For instance, the *BasicAuthenticationMechanism* extracts the credentials from the request in the form of id and password.
-The IDM can check these credentials against a database or and LDAP server.
+The IDM can check these credentials against a database or a LDAP server.
 Note that some Authentication Mechanisms don't actually rely on the IDM to build the Account.

 The **Access Manager** is responsible of checking if the user can actually perform the request against an Access Control List.
 For instance the *RequestPredicatesAccessManager* checks if the request is allowed by looking at the role based permissions defined using the undertow predicate definition language.